Built Heritage Fund

 *“Heritage” does not necessarily imply official designation

 Eligibility of Project: the project must be within the Municipality of Prince Edward County.
 The project must meet a “bricks and mortar” definition.
 Grants will not be awarded for regular maintenance, ongoing operating costs, administration fees, salaries, deficits, debt reduction, and the like.
+Grants are not available for private homes/buildings.
 The project must have a well-defined purpose related to the preservation of the structure and it must take place within one year of receiving the grant.

 Eligibility for Grant Recipients: the Applicant must be a Qualified Donee as defined by the Income Tax Act, or be working in collaboration with a Qualified Donee.
 Qualified Donees include registered charities, municipalities, schools, universities, Member of the Picton Business Improvement Association (BIA) and other categories.
 If you are uncertain about your charitable status, you can visit the Canada Revenue Agency at: www.cra-arc.gc.ca/chrts-gvng/lstngs/menu-eng.html